Bridstow: 1870s

 Writing in 1870–1872, John Marius Wilson's Imperial Gazetteer of England and Wales described Bridstow as "a parish in Ross district, Hereford; on the River Wye, adjacent to the Monmouth and Hereford railway, 1 mile W by N of Ross.
 Post Town, Ross.
 Acres, 2,199.
 Real property, £5,506.
 Pop., 717.
 Houses, 143.
 Wilton Castle here is an old seat of the Lords Grey de Wilton, burnt in the civil wars, and now an ivy-clad ruin.
 The living is a vicarage in the Diocese of Hereford.
 Value, £276.* Patron, the Bishop of Hereford."

 Amenities

 Bridstow CE Primary School is a Voluntary Aided Church of England co-educational school for pupils between 4 and 11 years old.
-Its motto is "Shine as a light in the World".
 In May 2016, the school entered into a "soft federation" agreement with the school at Brampton Abbotts, under which the two schools share a principal and some other functions.

 Retail, medical and other facilities are available at Ross-on-Wye (1½ miles, 2.5 km).
 Accommodation is available at Bridstow Guest House, a converted Victorian house.
 The village also has a village hall.